ndeangel/PolOptSim/README.md

 ## Version note

 All the work described in [De Angelis Nicolas.
 Development of the Next Generation Space-based Compton Polarimeter and Energy Resolved Polarization Analysis of Gamma-Ray Bursts Prompt Emission.
-PhD Thesis 2023.](https://doi.org/10.13097/archive-ouverte/unige:173869) and [De Angelis N. et al. Optical design, simulations, and characterization of a POLAR-2 polarimeter module.
-JINST 2024](www.google.com) has been performed with Geant4 version 10.6.1 and ROOT version 6.18/05.
+PhD Thesis 2023.](https://doi.org/10.13097/archive-ouverte/unige:173869) and [De Angelis N. et al. Optimizing the light output of a plastic scintillator and SiPM based detector through optical characterization and simulation: A case study for POLAR-2.
+JINST 2024](https://arxiv.org/abs/2407.10741) has been performed with Geant4 version 10.6.1 and ROOT version 6.18/05.